 Trail conditions

-The results of a pair-wise comparison reveal that indicator variables represent all of the criteria relevant to a tourism system in table 1, including its System relations criteria, Sectors of life criteria, Physical criteria and Dynamic criteria.
-The Systems relations criteria describe the behavior of the system as a whole.
-The vertical sums of the criteria ‘Endogenous’ (18) and ‘Exogenous’ (5.5) show that all 18 indicator variables are influenced by actions taken within the system, while only a few are influenced by actions taken outside the system.
+The results of a pair-wise comparison between these eighteen indicator variables and the criteria of relevance to a tourism system (cf. table 1) reveal that indicator variables represent all of the tourism system aspects, including its System relations criteria, Sectors of life criteria, Physical criteria and Dynamic criteria (cf. full pair-wise comparison in appendix II).
+The Systems relations criteria describe the behavior of the system as a whole where the vertical sum for each criteria shows how many indicator variables it is related to, between 0 – 18.
+The vertical sums of the criteria ‘Endogenous’ (sum=18) and ‘Exogenous’ (sum=5.5) mean that all 18 indicator variables are influenced by actions taken within the system, while only a few are influenced by actions taken outside the system.

-The criteria ‘System output’ (17) and ‘System input’ (14.5) describe the extent to which variables open the system to output (quality of life, attractiveness, ecological value, recreational facilities) and input (access routes, tourists, public transport, water/energy supply).
+The criteria ‘System output’ (sum=17) and ‘System input’ (sum=14.5) describe the extent to which variables open the system to output (quality of life, attractiveness, ecological value, recreational facilities) and input (access routes, tourists, public transport, water/energy supply).
 The results indicate that almost all of the selected variables contribute to opening the system to output and are thus important, in order to increase the attractiveness of the area and safeguard a long-term continuation of tourism in VNP.
 The variables do, to a lesser extent, open the system to input, e.g. the opening of access routes to the area.
 Overall, the vertical sums in the remaining three criteria categories are evenly distributed across the criteria, ranging from 9.5 – 16.5, and the average vertical sums for each category fall between 12.7 and 13.1.
-This confirms that the indicator variables are relevant to assessing VNP as a tourism system.
+According to Chan and Huang (2004), as explained above, this confirms that the indicator variables are relevant to assessing VNP as a tourism system.

-Within the Sectors of life criteria, the indicator variables are mostly reliant on ‘Stakeholder activities’ (16.5) and ‘Interconnections’ (16).
+Within the Sectors of life criteria, the indicator variables are mostly reliant on the criteria ‘Stakeholder activities’ (sum=16.5) and ‘Interconnections’ (sum=16).
 Stakeholders are naturally highly represented, as most issues affect more than one group of stakeholders and as their actions and feelings are crucial for tourism development.
-However, these results show that the most important elements are the specific activities of stakeholders, such as services, production, investment and employment.
-Moreover, it is the ‘Interconnections’ between stakeholders that verify these activities that are highly represented (f.ex. infrastructure, accessibility, communication, information, supply, marketing strategies, cooperation projects and permits).
+However, these results also show that the most important elements are the specific activities of stakeholders, such as services, production, investment and employment.
+Moreover, it is the interconnections between stakeholders that verify these activities that are highly represented (i.e. infrastructure, accessibility, communication, information, supply, marketing strategies, cooperation projects and permits).

-Among the Physical criteria, ‘Information’ (16) ranks higher than Matter (12) and Energy (10), suggesting that these indicators are more dependent on the way in which information is communicated, e.g. through media, marketing, education or information centers and facilities, rather than the physical features of the tourist destination itself.
-Among the Dynamic criteria, none of the criteria rank between the most important within the system.
-‘Structural determinant’ ranks 14.5 given that most variables are dependent on infrastructure, facilities, local businesses and other population structures.
-‘Temporal dynamics’ ranks 13 because many sustainability indicator variables are dependent on seasonality.
+Among the Physical criteria, ‘Information’ (sum=16) has a higher sum than ‘Matter’ (sum=12) and Energy (sum=10), suggesting that these indicators are more dependent on the way in which information is communicated, e.g. through media, marketing, education or information centers and facilities, rather than the physical features of the tourist destination itself.
+Among the Dynamic criteria, none of the criteria have a vertical sum that can be seen as important within the system.
+‘Structural determinant’ has the sum of 14.5, as it is clear that most variables are dependent on infrastructure, facilities, local businesses and other population structures.
+‘Temporal dynamics’ has the rather high sum 13 because many sustainability indicator variables are dependent on seasonality.

 Indicator interconnectedness and effects within the system